-Test mode allows the user to verify the operation of the fiber connection from one S731DV to another.
+Test mode allows the user to verify the operation of the copper receiver/driver circuit in an S732DV, as well as the fiber connection from one S732DV to another.
 Placing the transmitter in test mode with test patterns enabled will cause a Fiber Options proprietary video ramp test signal to be generated and transmitted over the fiber to the receiver.

 This allows the fiber optic video path to be tested without a video source.
-Using the test mode is simple: on the transmitter, set the DATA SELECT rotary switch to position F. See Figure 3.
+Using the test mode is simple: